 - 1/2 cup unsweetened baking cocoa powder

 - 1 cup semisweet or bittersweet chocolate chips (I recommend Ghiardhelli bittersweet)

 - 1 cup chopped pecans

 Preheat oven to 375 degrees F. Line baking sheets with parchment paper or silicone liner.

 For smaller cookies, drop the dough by heaping tablespoons onto the prepared baking sheets (12 cookies per sheet).
-For large cookies, use a 4-Tablespoon sized cookie scoop (leveling off the dough in the scoop to ensure equal portions) and drop dough balls onto cookie sheets (8 cookies per sheet).
+For large cookies (my preference), use a 4-Tablespoon sized cookie scoop (leveling off the dough in the scoop to ensure equal portions) and drop dough balls onto cookie sheets (8 cookies per sheet).
 Bake small cookies for 8 to 10 minutes, and large cookies for 12 minutes.
 Remove from the oven and allow to cool on the cookie sheet for 5 minutes before transferring to a wire rack to cool completely.

 Adapted from Sunny Anderson via The Food Network